HackerYou/HYFallBootcamp2014/5-freelancing/5-tools-of-the-trade.md

 While email can often work for smaller projects, anything larger should use a proper project management system to keep track of everything going on.

-Project management software will allow you to create threads for discussion, create lists of items required to be finished, upload screenshots, embed media and many more things.
+Project management software will allow you to create threads for discussion, create lists of items required to be finished, upload screen shots, embed media and many more things.
 You are also able to create a shared calendar with important project milestones.

 ### Basecamp